cypress-io/cypress-documentation/content/api/cypress-api/currenttest.md

 title: Cypress.currentTest
 ---

-`Cypress.currentTest` returns the currently executing test instance with properties to access the title of the test.
+`Cypress.currentTest` is an object representing the currently executing test instance, with properties to access the title of the test.

 ## Syntax